mexez/Key-notes-Client-Server-Architecture-Using-MySQL-Relational-Database-Management-System/Readme.md

 ### Setup of Client-Server architecture using Mysql RDMS

-I will be deploying a client (send request and its expected to get a rewsponse from the server)and web server (has {web service nginx, apache, tomcat} which i installed mysql running on it making it a DB server)
+As expected on this setup, client (send request and its expected to get a rewsponse from the server)and web server (has {web service nginx, apache, tomcat} which i installed mysql running on it making it a DB server)
 <p>I demostrated the client-server concept using Mysql.
 I created 2 server (ubuntu OS) in AWS for the server and client.</p>
 <p>Instance ID i-0b07da4e1c8695e3a (DB_server) Public 3.143.204.220 Private 172.31.15.30 </p>
 <p>Instance ID i-01b66bcae6b876e2c (P5_Client_Server) Public 3.145.111.141 Private 172.31.8.15 </p>

+Basic info on this setup;

 Updated the servers and installed mysql-server and mysql-client